Running as Admin

 Windows provides various ways for you to run a program with increased privileges.
 Some are easier to discover than others but knowing the alternative shortcuts can come in handy.

 On your desktop or in your Start menu, right-click an executable file icon (or shortcut to one) and choose Run as Administrator on the context menu.
+Or hold Ctrl+Shift while you click the icon.

 Nearly any program, control panel applet, or MMC snap-in can be launched as administrator when needed.

-From your taskbar Start button
+From your Start button

 Right-click Start button and choose Terminal (Admin) from the context menu (it might be labeled Command Prompt (Admin) or PowerShell (Admin) depending on your preferences and OS version.
 You can also open this right-click menu with Windows+X hotkey.